albeey/weather-app/README.md

 # Weather App
 **Project for 100devs**

-Simple weather web application to reinforce what was learned about APIs, it displays the current weather based on IP address.
+Simple weather web application to reinforce what was learned about APIs, it displays the current weather based on the user geolocalization.

 🔗 [Live Preview](https://albeey.github.io/weather-app/)